Faker (gamer): International shortcomings (2018–2022)

 In preparation for the 2019 season, SKT again underwent significant changes to their roster, but they retained Faker.
 Faker and SKT won the 2019 LCK Spring Split, as they defeated Griffin in the finals.
 The win marked Faker's seventh LCK title.
 In May 2019, SKT represented the LCK at the 2019 Mid-Season Invitational, where they were ultimately defeated by G2 Esports in the semifinals.
 Following the MSI, SKT participated in the 2019 Rift Rivals event, where teams from the LCK, LPL, LMS, and VCS competed.
 SKT, alongside three other LCK teams, clinched their league's first Rift Rivals championship title by defeating LPL teams.
-After winning Rift Rivals, Faker became the first player to have won all of the Riot-organized League of Legends international tournaments — All-Stars, Rift Rivals, the Mid-Season Invitational, and World Championship.
+After winning Rift Rivals, Faker became the first player to have won all of the Riot-organized League of Legends international tournaments — All-Stars, Rift Rivals, MSI and Worlds.
 In the 2019 LCK Summer Split, SKT found themselves in ninth place in the league standings, leading to Faker being benched for a match against Griffin.
 However, SKT ultimately won the 2019 LCK Summer Split by defeating Griffin in the playoff finals, giving Faker his eighth LCK title.
 At the 2019 World Championship, Faker became the first player to reach 100 international wins, after SKT defeated Splyce in the quarterfinals.
-However, SKT were defeated in the semifinals by G2 Esports, marking the first time that Faker had been eliminated from Worlds in the knockout stage.
+SKT were defeated in the semifinals by G2 Esports, marking the first time that Faker had been eliminated from Worlds before the finals.